OferBenA/PingPatrol/README.md

 ![Alt text](./PingPatrol/src/assets/PingPatrolLightIcon.png)
 # PingPatrol

-PingPatrol is a Monitoring app that can track IP \ DNS addresses and gives you insight on them.
+PingPatrol is a Monitoring app that can track IP addresses and gives you insight on them.

 ## Installation
 In .env file change the `MONGO_URI` <br>